3.6 In Fraction

 • The third digit represents thousandths (1/1000), and so on.

 When we express a decimal part as a fraction, we essentially write it in terms of these fractional parts.
-Simplifying the resulting fraction means reducing it to its lowest terms by finding the greatest common divisor of the numerator and denominator.
+Which means simplifying the resulting fraction means reducing it to its lowest terms by finding the greatest common divisor of the numerator and denominator.
 This ensures the fraction is expressed in its most concise form.

 Converting Improper Fractions to Mixed Numbers

 Sometimes, during the conversion process, you might end up with an improper fraction – a fraction where the numerator is larger than the denominator.
-For instance, if you were converting 5.5 to a fraction, you’d get 11/2.
+Here's a good example: if you were converting 5.5 to a fraction, you’d get 11/2.
 To express this as a more easily understood value, you convert it to a mixed number.

 To convert an improper fraction to a mixed number: